igmmgi/EegFun.jl/docs/src/demos/statistics.md

 This demo demonstrates statistical approaches for comparing ERP conditions and controlling for multiple comparisons.

-This demo demonstrates statistical approaches for comparing ERP conditions and controlling for multiple comparisons.

 ### Statistical Testing Approaches

 **Parametric Tests:**